tseguin715/Online-Purchasing-Behavior/README.md

 The "average profit margin per session" is the total profit divided by the number of browsing sessions.

-It turns out that from about FP=0 onwards, max profit occurs at the threshold of zero, meaning that the best strategy in terms of maximizing profit is to invest in having a product on hand for every browsing session regardless of whether a purchase is made.
-At about FP = -0.1, the max profit becomes zero.
-The range -0.1 to 0 is where the number of products to invest in is some fraction of of the number of browsing sessions, and this is where a machine learning model could be tuned to predict the right amount of product to stock.
+It turns out that from about FP=0 onwards, max profit occurs at the threshold of nearly zero, meaning that the best strategy in terms of maximizing profit is to invest in having a product on hand for every browsing session regardless of whether a purchase is made.
+At about FP = -0.1, the max profit (grimly) becomes zero.
+The range -0.1 to 0 is where the number of products to invest in is some fraction of the number of browsing sessions, and this is where a machine learning model could be tuned to predict the right amount of product to stock.

 ### Modelling the FP = -0.05 case

 We could choose FP = -0.05 as a basis of modelling because it falls in the middle of the range above between where the Random Forest Classifier predicts that no profit is possible and where the max profit is associated with a sale for all sessions (FP = -0.1 to 0), but in principle any value could be chosen, e.g. based on historical averages.

 We'll use the same 80:20 split from before and use the training fold to find a model that might lead to more profitable predictions than the baseline above.
 We'd like to try and get a better average profit per session than XXX on the test set.
-Because false negatives are more expensive than false positives in the scenario we're working under, we could look for a model that maximizes precision.
-Using 5-fold cross-validation, I evaluated models from these possible parameters:
+Because false negatives are more expensive than false positives in the scenario we're working under, we might consider looking for a model that maximizes recall.
+I evaluated models from these possible parameters:

 | Parameter | Value |
 | --- | --- |